aydabd/qa-analytics-insights/README.rst

 This repository hosts the source code for the `QA Analytics Insights`_ project, a robust command-line interface (CLI) tool designed to generate data-driven insights from QA (Quality Assurance) test results.
+Test results are typically generated in XML format by test automation frameworks such as `pytest`_ and `unittest`_.

 ========
 Features